Ricardo-Osorio/dwarf-fortress-dfhack-docker/README.md

 ## The ugly bits

-The connection between your browser and noVNC is **unencrypted** and it's not protected by any kind of authentication/authorization.
-It is not meant for use over the internet.
-Use at your own risk.
+The connection between the browser and noVNC is **unencrypted** and it's not protected by any kind of authentication/authorization, therefore it's not meant to be used over the internet.

 ## Logs